hamidgasmi/training.computerscience.cloud.aws/README.md

 - How it works:
 	- Traffic is going through the Internet gateway > route tables > NACL > Security Groups > Bastion host
 	- Then the bastion host basically just forwards the connection through SSH/ADP to private instances
-	- All what we need to do is harden our bastion host as strongly as possible because it is exposed to the public
+	- All what we need to do is harden our bastion host as strongly as possible because It's exposed to the public
 	- Then, we don't have to worry about hardening our private instances in our private subnet
 - Best Practice:
 	- Bastion hosts must be kept updated, and security hardened and, audited regularly
 	- Multifactor authentication, ID federation, and/or IP blocks
-	- It is recommended to add tags to be able to differentiate from other regular EC2 instances
+	- It's recommended to add tags to be able to differentiate from other regular EC2 instances
 	- Create a specific SG for bastion hosts:
 		- Since bastion hosts require specific rules, we could make them in a unique SG
 		- The SG could then be shared with bastion hosts only